r-dug/Mushroom_Classifier/README.md

 The hardware available can critically impact training speed.
 In some cases, memory limitations can prohibit the use, much less the training of larger models.
 Furthermore, even training a model of *manageable* size for your hardware could fail because of memory consumption.
 I noticed the following issue.
 If a process consuming GPU memory does not exit gracefully, the memory might not deallocate correctly.
 To check the memory consumption on your GPU, run the command 'nvidia-smi'.
 Look for processes consuming a lot of memory and kill them if it is safe and appropriate to do so (but be careful, of course).
 In linux, the command to kill the process by its process ID (listed in the nvidia-smi output) is 'kill -9 PID' where PID is the process id.

-Below is the return of an nvidia-smi command
+Below is the return of an nvidia-smi command:

 ![nvidia-smi return!](/assets/photos/smi_return.png)

+    > nvidia-smi

 Notice that the following process is consuming a lot of resources:
  0   N/A  N/A    147886      C   python3                                      2128MiB